linocondor/Hangman-Game/README.md

-#Hungman Game
+#Hangman Game

-This is a simple Hungman Game made with python
+This is a simple Hangman Game made with python